-General pick up for camp runs from 4:00 - 4:30p.m.
-Camp Recky's late fee policy is as followed: Parents who are late 1-15 minutes after 4:30 p.m. will be charged a fee of \$15.
-Any parents late after 15 minutes will be charged an addition \$1.00 for every minute after.
+General pick up for camp runs from 4 - 5 p.m.
+Camp Recky's late fee policy is as followed: Parents who are late 1-15 minutes after 5:00 p.m. will be charged a fee of \$25.
+Any parent late after 15 minutes will be charged an addition \$1.00 for every minute after.
 Charges will be added to families account and will need to be paid before camper(s) will be allowed to return to camp.
 Balances unpaid will result in campers being withdrawn from camp with no refund.
 Same process will be followed for campers being picked up from aftercare.